jefdewitt/gulp/README.md

 ##Odds & Ends##

-**gulp-uglify** and **gulp-clean-css** depend on concatenated files returned from tasks using the **gulp-concat** module.
-Notice the use of the `return` values.
-This is because Gulp runs tasks concurrently but we need them to run in order so that we don't have our minified files being concatenated, rather the opposite.
-To ensure this, we use `concat` tasks as dependencies for our `minify` tasks meaning they will not run until they're given values from the `concat` tasks.
-And the concat tasks won't send ANYTHING to our `minify` tasks until they're finished running.
-The `return` ensures nothing is sent till they're done.
+My tasks that use **gulp-uglify** and **gulp-clean-css** depend on concatenated files.
+Gulp runs tasks concurrently by default so as a means to run tasks in order we use a two-step process.
+The first step is adding the `concat` tasks as dependencies of the `minification` tasks.
+The second step is adding `return` keywords to the `concat` tasks.
+This tells the tasks that have dependencies to wait until the those dependencies are finished before they themselves run.

-Minifying will not work with **gulp-sourcemaps**.
+**gulp-sourcemaps** will not work with minified files.
 The solution I've found for this is simply pointing CSS/JS `link` tags toward unminified files while in development.
-When it comes time to go live I change the source back to the `.min` version.
+When it comes time to go live I change the source back to the `.min` versions.

 Since Jekyll comes with a development server baked-in, it was tricky to get gulp to initiate it.
 The solution is one I found online and don't entirely understand.
 The `childprocess` module uses a `spawn` method and seems to take an object with a `{stdio: 'inherit'}` key-value pair as a parameter.
 I'm tired and that's as far as I feel like getting into it right now.
 It's weird.